 - In the Voice console, click Available to take new calls.

 If you do not see this option, then your administrator has disabled agent wrap-up.
 This means you are immediately available for another call when you finish a call.
-For details, see Configuring Voice channel settings or, if you use Advanced Voice, see Configuring agent wrap-up for each number (Advanced Voice only).
+For details, see Enabling the Voice channel and configuring settings or, if you use Basic or Advanced Voice, see Configuring agent wrap-up.

 Understanding how calls become tickets